codinginrainbows/book.news/README.md

 ## :hammer: Features implemented

-`Homepage`: There are different homepages in case the user is logged in or not.
+`Homepage`: There are different homepages in case the user is logged in or not. <br>
-`Post Preview`: Only users that are logged in and have a subscription can read the full text of a post.
+`Post Preview`: Only users that are logged in and have a subscription can read the full text of a post. <br>
-`Post Listing`: A sort algorithm was implemented to show recent posts first.
+`Post Listing`: A sort algorithm was implemented to show recent posts first. <br>
-`Form Validation`: Customized real-time form validation.
+`Form Validation`: Customized real-time form validation. <br>

 ## :rocket: Technologies